-Penn State Hershey Emergency Medicine has re-established an EMS Fellowship to provide physicians with the necessary experience and training in operations, research, education and administration to contribute to EMS systems in a variety of settings.
+The Penn State Hershey Department of Emergency Medicine is proud to offer an ACGME-accredited EMS Fellowship to provide physicians with the experience and training in operations, research, education, and administration to contribute to EMS systems in a variety of settings.

 Jonathan Beyer, DO